gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 ## CDN

 You can add optional CDN or API gateway URL `proxyUrl` param.
-The URL can be a proxy of the Drupal `baseUrl` or another URL where the Drupal json paths can be retrieved.
+The URL can be a simple proxy of the Drupal `baseUrl`, or another URL (even containing a path) where the Drupal JSON API resources can be retrieved.

 ```javascript
 // In your gatsby-config.js